laras126/simple-sassy-starter/README.md

 #### Where my grid at?!

 I didn't include a grid here.
 You're on your own for that.
-Grids are a very personal choice.
-[Susy](http://susy.oddbird.net) is a great option - I'd look into that!
-[Jeet](https://github.com/mojotech/jeet) is also cute.
+Grids are a very personal choice, and these days, you don't really need any third-party grid tool.
+Learn CSS Grid Layout and you'll never go back!

 ## Write Some Styles